MineCake147E/CSCodec/README.md

-# CSCodec - .NET Standard Codec Development Library #
+# CSCodec - .NET Standard Audio Codec Development Library #
-CSCodec is an open-source Codec development library that has many features supporting development of your decoder and/or encoder for both your original or well-known formats.
+CSCodec is an open-source Audio Codec development library that has many features supporting development of your decoder and/or encoder for both your original or well-known formats.

 ### Currently Supported Features: ###
 - **Core Project is LICENSED UNDER __[Apache-2.0](https://github.com/MineCake147E/CSCodec/blob/master/LICENSE.md)__**
-- Many `Span<T>` Based APIs
+- A lot of `Span<T>` Based APIs
 - 24Bit Signed Integer Structure `Int24`
 - An original **Fast Fourier Transform (FFT) IMPLEMENTATION** for `System.Numerics.Complex` arrays.
 - A Discrete Cosine Transform (DCT) Type-IV for `double` and `float` based on FFT